3LawsRobotics/3laws/docs/sources/introduction.rst

 +-----------------------+--------------+---------------------+

-RealTime Assurance Module (RAM)
+RunTime Assurance Module (RAM)
 --------------------------------

-The RealTime Assurance Module (RAM) is a filter at the control level.
+The RunTime Assurance Module (RAM) is a filter at the control level.
 It is designed to ensure that the robot's control commands are safe and do not violate any safety constraints.
 Based on formal mathematical proven methods, the RAM is able to guarantee that the robot will not violate any safety constraints, while still allowing the robot to perform at its best.

 This ability can be used to safely develop your robot's control and planning algorithms without the need to worry about safety.